heavyk/Captain-Of-Industry/README.md

 - I'm mining more coal than I'm using. put an alarm and move over a digger to get rid of dirt on top of coal mine

 I'm thinking, actually if I'm this close to t3, then I may as well just put up with the crappy diggers and research glass instead of trading cp3 for it.

+I did make last night's production graph a lot smoother (though only slightly improved numbers), so I may want to improve it again tomorrow (y75-80 are kinda rough cause I had bricks/iron production problems). we'll see.

+at any rate, I'm feeling really good about this run because I think I'm ~50y years faster getting tech3.
+I also still have 1/3 of crude oil reserve left too. it'll go fast as soon as I upgrade trucks.

+(I think I'm also going to move this log over to a separate file tomorrow as well, clean it up a bit too). btw, I'm starting to keep logs of a lot more things now because I'm having such a difficult time remembering things, and I've found that writing it down improves  my recollection of it and also it's really helpful to be able to look back and search it.